A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks

-This theorem formally establishes the functional equivalence between two widely studied computational models: nondeterministic finite automata (NFAs) and feedforward ReLU networks (under symbolic transition encoding).
-It asserts that the set of regular languages is precisely the class of languages recognizable by structurally constrained ReLU networks.
-While neural networks are widely celebrated for their expressive power, this result establishes a symbolic correspondence between ReLU networks and finite-state machines.
-It bridges two historically distinct paradigms—automata theory and deep learning—by showing that standard neural components can structurally simulate the behavior of classical computational models.
+Explanation: This theorem establishes a constructive, bidirectional equivalence between nondeterministic finite automata and TS-FFNs.
+It shows that the class of regular languages is exactly the set of languages recognizable by this family of shared-parameter feedforward networks.
+The result unifies two traditionally distinct perspectives—symbolic automata theory and differentiable computation—by demonstrating that standard neural primitives (matrix multiplication and thresholding) can encode automata transitions and closure operations exactly.

-Prior work has investigated simulation of automata by recurrent neural networks \cite{weiss2018practical}, and neural language models approximating regular languages \cite{butoi2025trainingneuralnetworksrecognizers}.
-However, none of these establish a symbolic and structural equivalence between NFAs and feedforward ReLU networks, as we do here.